Saudi, UAE envoys bid to end standoff in Yemen's Aden

 Many of them have been recruited into special forces units trained by the UAE to fight Al-Qaeda, which has a large presence in parts of the south.

+Yemen Airways said it had resumed flights from Aden airport with a service to Cairo on Thursday.

+Only the presidential palace in the north of the city remains under the control of government forces, military sources said.

-Saudi Arabia and the UAE have not abandoned their support for Hadi, who lives in exile in Riyadh, but they have singularly failed to intervene militarily in support of Prime Minister Ahmed bin Dagher and other ministers who are holed up under siege in the presidential palace in Aden.
+Saudi Arabia and the UAE have not abandoned their support for Hadi, who lives in exile in Riyadh, but they have singularly failed to intervene militarily in support of Prime Minister Ahmed bin Dagher and other ministers who are holed up under siege in the palace.

 The two governments' envoys "met with all concerned parties, stressing the need to abide by the ceasefire ... and refocus efforts on the front lines against the Huthis", the UAE's official WAM news agency reported.

+"The kingdom and the United Arab Emirate have a common goal and the same vision and have no ambitions."

+UAE Major General Mohammed Matar al-Khyeli said: "Saudi Arabia and the UAE stand together with the Yemeni people and are leading reconciliation efforts between the Yemeni parties."

-The UAE has close ties to separatist Hani bin Breik, a leader in the Southern Transitional Council to which many of the forces now in control of Aden are loyal.
+The UAE has close ties to separatist Hani bin Breik, a leader of the Southern Transitional Council to which many of the forces now in control of Aden are loyal.

 Both it and Saudi Arabia have urged Hadi's government to heed the separatists' grievances and called on all sides to show restraint.